crashfort/SourceDemoRender/ReadMe.md

 The default video encoder is ``libx264rgb`` which will produce an RGB video with no color loss.
 Other available is ``libx264`` for YUV video.
 Note however that ``libx264rgb`` encodes slower than ``libx264`` and will greatly increase file size.

 ## Guide
 SDR can output in YUV420, YUV444 and BGR0 formats with x264.
-Color space can be `601` or `709`, for YUV video the color range is `full`.
+For RGB video the color space is `RGB`.
+For YUV the color space can be `601` or `709` and the range is `full`.

 ### Vegas Pro (not recommended)
 This video editor cannot open: